usaid-cs/yesterday-i-learned/random.md

 - In braille, one dot means "capitalise the first letter of the next word", and two dots means "capitalise the whole word".
 - The girl statue on Wall Street is advertisement for a fund.
 - There has not been a single occasion (at least until S03E01) where Rick travelled to the past from the present.
 Maybe it is not possible.
-- The Google Maps street view man is called [Pegman](https://vulcanpost.com/350661/google-maps-yellow-man-pegman/), not Pinman.
 - All [Reddit engineering jobs](https://about.reddit.com/careers/) are located in San Francisco.
 - Some weight lifters attach chains to their weights, so as the weights are lifted, the chains add weight proportional to how high it is off the ground.
 "A muscle fiber is weakest when all of its contractile units are either fully extended or fully contracted and strongest at some point in between."
 - [Sand is a finite resource...?](https://www.nytimes.com/2016/06/23/opinion/the-worlds-disappearing-sand.html) Not because silicon dioxide is rare, but because crushing rock is costly, desert sand is round and smooth no good for construction, and a use rate of 40 billion tons per year is a lot to come up with.